e2guardian/e2guardian/README.md

 Github: https://github.com/e2guardian

 *	v5develop is used to develop new features
-*	Bugfixes primarily occurs in the version branch (v4.1)
+*	Bugfixes primarily occurs in the version branch (v5.1)
-*	From v4 on, even numbered releases are pre-release odd numbered releases are stable.

 ## Bugs and Feature Requests